Evangelicalism in the United States: 18th century

 The Great Awakening hit its peak by 1740, but it shaped a new form of Protestantism that emphasized, according to historian Thomas S. Kidd, "seasons of revival, or outpourings of the Holy Spirit, and converted sinners experiencing God's love personally" [emphasis in original].
 Evangelicals believed in the "new birth"—a discernible moment of conversion—and believed that it was normal for a Christian to have assurance of faith.
 While the Puritans had also believed in the necessity of conversion, they "had held that assurance is rare, late and the fruit of struggle in the experience of believers".
-Its emphasis on the individual's relationship to God gave evangelicalism an egalitarian streak as well, which was perceived by anti-revivalists as undermining social order.
+Emphasis on the individual's relationship to God gave evangelicalism an egalitarian streak as well, which was perceived by anti-revivalists as undermining social order.
 Radical evangelicals ordained uneducated ministers (sometimes nonwhite men) and sometimes allowed nonwhites and women to serve as deacons and elders.
 They also supported laypeople's right to dissent from their pastors and form new churches.The Awakening split the Congregational and Presbyterian churches over support for the revival movement, between Old and New Lights, leading to the Old Side–New Side controversy.
 Ultimately, the evangelical New Lights became the larger faction among both Congregationalists and Presbyterians.
-The New England theology, based on Edwards' work, would become the dominant theological outlook within the Congregational churches.
+The New England theology, based on Edwards' work, would become the dominant theological outlook within Congregational churches.
 In New England, radical New Lights broke away from the established churches and formed Separate Baptist congregations.
 In the 1740s and 1750s, New Side Presbyterians and Separate Baptists began moving to the southern colonies and establishing churches.
 Many traveled along the difficult Great Wagon Road on their way to the southern colonies.
 There they challenged the Anglican religious establishment, which was identified with the planter elite.
-In contrast, evangelicals tended to be neither very rich nor very poor, but hardworking farmers and tradesmen who disapproved of the worldliness of the planter class.
+In contrast, evangelicals tended to be neither very rich nor very poor, but hardworking farmers and tradesmen who disapproved of worldliness they saw in the planter class.
 In the 1760s, the first Methodist missionaries came to America and focused their ministry in the South as well.
 By 1776, evangelicals outnumbered Anglicans in the South.

 During and after the American Revolution, the Anglican Church (now known as the Episcopal Church) experienced much disruption and lost its special legal status and privileges.
 The four largest denominations were the Congregationalists, Presbyterians, Baptists, and Methodists.
 In the 1770s and 1780s, the Baptists and Methodists had experienced dramatic growth.
 In 1770, there were only 150 Baptist and 20 Methodist churches, but in 1790 there were 858 Baptist and 712 Methodist churches.
 These two evangelical denominations were most successful in the southern states and along the western frontier.
 They also appealed to African slaves; on the Delmarva Peninsula, for example, over a third of Methodists were black.
 In the 1790s, evangelical influence on smaller groups such as Quakers, Lutherans, and the Dutch and German Reformed was still limited.
 Because of cultural and language barriers, the Dutch and German churches were not a major part of this era's evangelical revivals.